Guest House (2020 film)

 Guest House is a 2020 American comedy film co-written and directed by Sam Macaroni.

-The film stars Pauly Shore, Mike Castle, Aimee Teegarden, Billy Zane, Steve-O, Charlotte McKinney and Mikaela Hoover.
+The film stars Pauly Shore, Mike Castle, Aimeé Teegarden, Billy Zane, Steve-O, Charlotte McKinney and Mikaela Hoover.
 The film released on digital and on-demand platforms on September 4, 2020.

 Plot

-Three years after getting in trouble for drug use in College, Blake Renner and his girlfriend, Sarah Masters, move into a house with an excellent backyard and a guest house; however, the realtor reveals that there is one catch: a drug-addict-turned-squatter named Randy Cockfield who is living in the guest house collecting drugs and priceless artifacts.
+Three years after getting in trouble for drug use in college, Blake Renner and his girlfriend, Sarah Masters, move into a house with an excellent backyard and a guest house; however, the realtor reveals that there is one catch: a drug-addict-turned-squatter named Randy Cockfield who is living in the guest house collecting drugs and priceless artifacts.
 Blake works at a Skateboard shop run by Shred, while Sarah works as a school teacher.
 After two months, Randy is still there.
 He finds a wild possum and captures it.
 Blake and Randy talk to each other and smoke Cannabis.
 Sarah is annoyed by the issues and her father, Douglas Masters, does not approve of her relationship with Blake.
-Blake proposes to Sarah and she accepts, despite her fathers disapproval.
+Blake proposes to Sarah and she accepts, despite her father’s disapproval.

 Six months later, Randy is still there and Blake and Sarah are fed up.
 Randy organizes an orgy, and when Blake tries to stop them he is drugged and destroys a gazebo shooting fireworks into the sky.
 Following the incident, Blake is arrested by corrupt cops, who are friends of Randy.
 A turf war starts between Randy and Blake.
 Blake assaults Randy and is arrested and bailed out again.
 The corrupt cops allow Randy to get a restraining order from Blake.
 Randy sneaks into the couple's house and injects MDMA in their water bottles, altering their behavior and resulting in uncontrolled sexual activity which results in Blake getting fired.
 With more time on his hands, Blake hires a crew to bug-bomb the guest house, causing Randy to have to escape for medical reasons.
 With Randy gone, Blake and Sarah organize a quiet dinner in the backyard.
 Randy returns and releases a drug-addicted possum with rabies on them, and the group are bitten by the possum, leading to the need of rabies injections.
 One member ends up in the emergency room due to the severity of the bites.